 Sporting clubs and associations.

 Further details about Anthony’s practice, including his publications and appointments can be found in his CV.

-Anthony is accredited as an advanced mediator by Resolution Institute (formerly Lawyers Engaged in Alternate Dispute Resolution (LEADR)).
-He is also accredited under the National Mediator Accreditation System Standards (NMAS).
+Anthony is accredited as an advanced mediator by Resolution Institute (formerly LEADR).
+He is also accredited by the New South Wales Bar Association under the National Mediator Accreditation System Standards (NMAS).

 Anthony has been a member of the Supreme Court and District Court’s Mediator Panels for several years.
 He is also a member of the mediation panels of the Australian Centre for International Commercial Arbitration (ACICA) and the Arts Law Centre of Australia.